-The Department of Academic Resources and Planning provides support for the comprehensive resource needs of Academic Affairs.
-Department personnel assist with the development and management of annual budgets, administrative and fiscal policies and procedures, and enrollment planning.
-The department manages discretionary funds for the division, monitors utilization of instructional equipment and technology funds, and reports on allocations, expenditures, and key fiscal performance indicators for the division.
+Academic Resources and Planning provides support for the comprehensive resource needs of Academic Affairs.
+The office personnel assist with the development and management of annual budgets, administrative and fiscal policies and procedures, and enrollment planning.
+The office manages discretionary funds for the division, monitors utilization of instructional equipment and technology funds, and reports on allocations, expenditures, and key fiscal performance indicators for the division.

-The Educational Opportunity Program (EOP) at California State University, Northridge has provided access and retention services to low-income and first-generation college students since its legislated beginnings in 1969.
-In recent years, EOP has developed K-12 Outreach and Partnership Programs that create pipelines to the community, and transitional Bridge Programs to help facilitate students’ adjustment to the university.
+Educational Opportunity Program (EOP) at California State University, Northridge has provided access and retention services to low-income and educationally disadvantaged college students since its legislated beginnings in 1969.
+In recent years, EOP has developed outreach efforts, a holistic admissions process and transitional Bridge Programs to help facilitate students’ adjustment to the university.
 (Bridge begins with intensive summer programs and continues through the students’ first academic year.)
 Continuing students benefit from services provided in EOP Satellites linked to their academic majors and process-based mentoring developed in collaboration with the EOP Faculty Mentor Program.
 All services provided by EOP are designed to interest and benefit the increasingly diverse university community.

 Faculty Affairs oversees the implementation of faculty personnel policies, including retention, tenure, promotion, and salary advancement.
 It also coordinates faculty hiring, offers retirement counseling, and investigates faculty grievances.
 In addition, it offers a variety of orientation programs and development activities for faculty and Department Chairs, including programs housed in the Center for Excellence in Learning and Teaching.
 It works closely with the Faculty Senate's Personnel Policy and Review Committee (PP&R) to maintain manuals on personnel policies and hiring practices, and coordinates training programs with the Center for Equity and Diversity.